Palm Beach County Luxury Real Estate Market Outlook 2026

 Seawall, Dock, and Approvals

-Seawall and dock engineering reports, pile condition assessments, and state and federal approvals for any marine structure.
-Deferred seawall remediation is one of the most consistent sources of post-closing re-trade pressure at waterfront properties.
+Seawall and dock engineering reports, pile condition, and state and federal approvals for any marine structure.
+Deferred seawall work is one of the most common sources of post-closing renegotiation pressure at waterfront properties.

 Documentation